 To evaluate the potential success and pitfalls of various treatments, I use a grading system based on my research, experience, and medical opinion.
 My criteria includes:

 - Cost: What are the out-of-pocket expenses for a particular treatment?

 - Efficacy: Is there any evidence the treatment works?

 - Safety: What’s the potential for the treatment to cause harm to the person who’s using it?

 - Ways to administer: What’s the route by which the treatment is given to a person?

-Using my grading system, I’ve created a treatment guide so that you can learn about and compare a variety of treatments and therapies.
-You’re likely to hear some success stories with nearly every treatment and therapy on this list.
+Using my rating system, I’ve created a treatment guide so that you can learn about and compare a variety of treatments and therapies.
+You’re likely to hear some success stories with nearly every intervention or modality on this list.
 But measuring your options according to efficacy, potential risks, and cost, in partnership with your healthcare provider, will go a long way in helping you make the best decisions for you and your recovery.